data-burst/airflow-monitoring-and-alerting/README.md

 ## Add statsd-exporter configuration to Helm values ☸️

-If you are deploying the Airflow using [Airflow Helm chart](https://artifacthub.io/packages/helm/apache-airflow/airflow), you have to first enable stats statsd (`statsd.enabled: true`), and then add statsd-exporter configuration to your `extraMappings` list.
+If you are deploying the Airflow using [Airflow Helm chart](https://artifacthub.io/packages/helm/apache-airflow/airflow), you have to first enable statsd (`statsd.enabled: true`), and then add statsd-exporter configuration to your `extraMappings` list.
 Here is the configuration:

 ```yaml
 statsd: